mpuckett159/packer-pentoo-build/README.md

 packer build -var-file=/path/to/variables.json /path/to/pentoo-builder.json

+Note: the reason there's so many <wait100ms> in the VirtualBox one is that it would appear that Packer doesn't limit the rate of key presses like it does for Workstation.

 Relies on boot_boot commands need to test running stuff over SSH after I figure out the AWS AMI stuff

 Setting the keymap for the LiveCD environment would be super hard I think because you gotta time stuff weirdly so just letting it boot all the way to the live environment using the US keymap.